picqer/bol-retailer-php-client/README.md

 # Bol.com Retailer API client for PHP
-This is an open source PHP client for the [Bol.com Retailer API](https://api.bol.com/retailer/public/Retailer-API/v10/releasenotes.html) version 10.0 (BETA).
+This is an open source PHP client for the [Bol.com Retailer API](https://api.bol.com/retailer/public/Retailer-API/v10/releasenotes.html) version 10.4.

 ## Installation
 This project can easily be installed through Composer: